Advertisement

 Sometimes the problems are caused by other passengers, whether deliberately or not.
 This includes trespassers on the track (obehöriga i spårområdet), a passenger falling ill and requiring the bus or train to stop while it waits for an ambulance (sjukdomsfall), or any behavioural issue such as threats or violence towards transport staff (ordningsproblem).

 And when travelling by train in particular, listen out for weather-related disruptions.
-This could be solkurvor (literally 'sun bends') which refers to strong sun causing metal on the tracks to expand and bend, which is risky for train travel.
+This could be solkurvor (literally "sun bends") which refers to strong sun causing metal on the tracks to expand and bend, which is risky for train travel.

-Lövhalka or 'leaf-related slippery conditions' is used to describe the phenomenon of wet leaves sticking to the tracks and making them slippery, forcing drivers to keep to lower speeds.
-And rådande väderförhållanden ('prevailing weather conditions') is a term you won't often hear in conversational Swedish, but it's the go-to term to describe any kind of heat, rain, snow or ice that's causing delays or disruption to transport.
+And rådande väderförhållanden ("prevailing weather conditions") is a term you won't often hear in conversational Swedish, but it's the go-to term to describe any kind of heat, rain, snow or ice that's causing delays or disruption to transport.

 More